indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

   <figcaption>Classes are grouped like cutlery on a tray. <a href="https://unsplash.com/photos/yw3UaP-5ybM">Image by Jarosław Ceborski</a></figcaption>
 </figure>

-From a technical perspective, this separation makes sense.
-It's a widely used approach that's familiar to many software developers.
 Packages are grouped like cutlery on a tray.
 Controllers, services and repositories are in separate packages the same way knives, forks and spoons are in their respective containers.
-But is it a good approach to structure software?
+It's a widely used approach that's familiar to many software developers.
-Should layers in Java be modelled with packages?
-Are there any alternatives?
+But have you ever questioned why do we treat layers with such importance that they get a package named after them?
+Perhaps this is a [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult_programming "Cargo cult programming")?
+What if layers were moved to the background and the top level structure of our software looked different?
+Let's explore the ideas around layers and packages in this post.

 ## Quick recap of packages